gamechanger/GCMAggregatingTableViewDataSource/README.md

   * Update the Podfile to use the up-to-date project and target names.
   * Pick a gemset name (it should be unique) and update it in .ruby-gemset.
   * Change the names in the Rakefile
+* Configure Travis CI
   * Register the project with Travis CI.
   * Configure hipchat notifications with our encrypted API key by following the instructions [here](http://about.travis-ci.org/docs/user/notifications/#HipChat-notification).
+  * Update the build status image at the top of README.md (this file).
 * Configure gcbot to handle pull requests
   * edit scripts/gc-github-global-watcher.coffee
   * create a github service hook that's pull request-aware: `curl -u &lt;your github username&gt; --data @script/webhook.json https://api.github.com/repos/gamechanger/&lt;project name&gt;/hooks`